16 Oct Everything You Need To Know About Fixed Fee Accountants

 A fixed fee accountants model involves a client paying a set amount for their financial services.
 The cost of these financial services are determined by the provider based on a number of different factors, one of which is what they believe the value of the service is.
 This is best understood when compared to the hourly billing model, which is often the go-to for many financial firms and has been for a long time now.
 Due to recent developments in technology, namely cloud technology, many practices have implemented the fixed fee accountants model in order to reflect the increased efficiency and effectiveness of their new technology and the value that their workers can provide with their services.

 There are many advantages to using the fixed fee accountants model.

 One of these is that the use of cloud technology is enabling the workers to general financial data in near real-time.
 This allows the productivity and efficiency of the workers to be much more effective and works well at any time year-round.
 With hourly billing as a traditional method, workers tend to incentivize the amount of time put into work rather than the quality and the value of the work.
-With the new model, they are valuing the quality and value of the work in order to determine the cost of the service.
+With the new model for finance or business industry, they are valuing the quality and value of the work in order to determine the cost of the service.
 In turn, the clients will be more focused on the cost of the time of your service rather than the add-on of the value of your work.
 In addition to all of this, many clients don’t like to be surprised by unexpected billed hours and would prefer to know the cost of the service upfront.
 Using fixed fee accountants can provide this for the clients.

 What are the benefits of this?